ak7588/immersiveExperiences/README.md

 - _feedback loop_ with spatial audio for negative events (mistakes/learning points) to help the user. use audio as a way of spatialization.
 OR the feedback can be the phone vibration or change of color.
 - for level 3, add goowey texture / fancy designs ON TOP of the solid

+## June 10th:
+- Refined the idea implementation because Three.JS and WebXR are limited on iOS
+- Now the process goes like this: 1) living on a triangle and exploring around, 2) seeing from pyramid, 3) seeing the whole 3D shape.
+- The premise is to finish all levels without repeating your path.
+But you can only do that if you gain the whole perspective of the game!
+So it's essential the user fails the first two stages.
+The audio or visual cue will be played when the stage is failed.
+They will be transported to the subsequent stage when fail happens.
+The user has a chance to go back and "fix" their journey once they gain the whole perspective.
+A storytelling element appears when the game is finished to outline the importance of gaining perspective and self-improvement / taking accountability to fix mistakes of the past.
+- Started the coding for scene 1

+Amina:
+- Refine the front-end for the immersive experience

+Zyad:
+- Work on back-end and math logic behind the game

+### To Do for next time: